ibrahimshittu/ibrahimshittu/README.md

 Welcome to my little corner of the internet (127.0.0.1)! 🚀,

-I'm Ibrahim Shittu, a passionate Software Engineer 🛠️  with a strong expertise in web and mobile development, leveraging a wide range of tools, frameworks, and technologies.
+I'm **Ibrahim Shittu**, a passionate Software Engineer 🛠️  with a strong expertise in web and mobile development, leveraging a wide range of tools, frameworks, and technologies.
 My passion also extends to Artificial Intelligence and Machine Learning, where I continuously explore innovative ways to integrate these technologies into modern solutions.

 💼 With experience spanning startups to enterprise organizations, I have honed my ability to translate business ideas and product requirements into robust and lasting solutions.
 I have a deep understanding of scrum and agile methodologies, and value the importance of providing clear, consistent feedback and communication.